Ad1tyaNarayana/Vercel-clone/README.md

+# Vercel Deploy
-Vercel Clone using Azure enabling users to upload project code and receive a live deployment URL.
+Vercel Deploy is a Vercel Clone using Azure enabling users to upload project code and receive a live deployment URL.

 This Project contains following services and folders: